Gene Pierson: Early career

-Stebbing was impressed and ended up managing Pierson encouraging him to change his stage name as there was already a US singer named Gene Chandler (aka "Duke of Earl").
+Stebbing was impressed and ended up managing Pierson encouraging him to change his stage name as there was already an American singer named Gene Chandler (aka "Duke of Earl").
 The story is that Stebbing spotted a poster for Pearson's Soap over the singer's shoulder and both agreed with a change in spelling to Pierson.
 After signing with Stebbing's Zodiac label, temporary accommodation was arranged and Salvestrin (now Pierson) had a regular gig and income.
 He also appeared regularly with Wellington group, Cheshire Katt.

 Pierson had success with a Bobby Hebb song, "Love, Love Love"/"Celeste", which become a number one hit on the Radio Hauraki charts in October 1967.
 This was followed by "You Got To Me"/"Rainy Day in June" which reached number two spot.
 This was first time anyone had done a cover version of a Neil Diamond song outside of the US – a medal commemorating this was later presented to Pierson by Diamond's manager.
 Both singles were also released in Australia on the Philips label.
 In 1968 Pierson released, "Toyland"/"Matchstick in a Whirlpool", which originally recorded by UK group Alan Bown Set featuring Robert Palmer on vocals, which was then followed later that year by "If You Only Loved Me"/"Just One Tender Look", neither of which had the same success as the earlier singles.

 Pierson was featured in Playdate, Groove and a number of women's magazines, alongside the British and American pop stars of the time.
-He was working four nights a week, regularly appearing on television and touring with artists including Tommy Adderley, Larry's Rebels, Shane, The Chicks, Simple Image and the La De Das.
+He was working four nights a week, regularly appearing on television and touring with artists including Tommy Adderley, Larry's Rebels, Shane, The Chicks, Simple Image and the La De Da's.